dionysos-dev/Dionysos.jl/docs/src/manual/manual.md

 **Solver interface**

-Each solver is defined by a module which must define the structure [`AbstractOptimizer`](https://jump.dev/MathOptInterface.jl/stable/reference/models/#MathOptInterface.AbstractOptimizer) and implement the [`Optimize!`](https://jump.dev/MathOptInterface.jl/stable/reference/models/#MathOptInterface.optimize!) function.
+Each solver is defined by a module which must implement the abstract type [`AbstractOptimizer`](https://jump.dev/MathOptInterface.jl/stable/reference/models/#MathOptInterface.AbstractOptimizer) and the [`Optimize!`](https://jump.dev/MathOptInterface.jl/stable/reference/models/#MathOptInterface.optimize!) function.
-For example, for the SCOTS solver, this structure and function are defined as follows
+For example, for the NaiveAbstraction solver, this structure and function are defined as follows

 ```julia
 using JuMP